Farmaan02/CivicSense/PROJECT_STATUS_REPORT.md

 ## Conclusion

-The CivicSense project is currently in excellent working condition with all critical systems functioning properly.
+The CivicPulse project is currently in excellent working condition with all critical systems functioning properly.
 The only issue identified (dotenv module loading) has been resolved, and the project is ready for development, testing, and deployment.